bitshifters/bitshifters.github.io/_posts/prods/2017-02-25-bs-badapple.md

 Intro art by [Horsenburger](http://www.horsenburger.com/), and you can buy awesome stuff from [Horsenburger's store](https://www.tshirtstudio.com/marketplace/horsenburger's-textworks).

-Every part of the demo you see is crammed into a standard 8-bit 2MHz 6502 based BBC Micro's 32Kb RAM and is heavily compressed to fit on one single 400Kb double sided floppy disk image.
+The code, music & screens are crammed into a standard 8-bit 2MHz 6502 based BBC Micro's 32Kb RAM, and the video is streamed into memory track by track, after being heavily compressed to fit on one single 400Kb double sided floppy disk image.

 You can watch the demo in your browser, using the brilliant JSBeeb Javascript BBC Micro emulator by clicking the Emulate button below.